cnsoto/JavaScript-Notes/THIS keyword.md

   myApp()// Hello Joceline
 ```
 ---
-In example 4.2 _THIS_ is bind to the "global object" (Window) and not to the outter function.
+In example 4.2 _THIS_ is bind to the "global object" (Window) and not to the outer function.
 As we mention before when we use "strict mode" is to not allow the use of _THIS_ with out it proper setting.

 In the next example, we bind the _THIS_ value with the **CALL** function but then its change to "undefined" (because the "strict mode" is "ON")
 in the inner function.
 This is an unwanted behavior.
 (When a function changes the _THIS_ value is know as a function loosing its context).